Streamlining Sales and Promotion Planning at GSK Consumer Healthcare Italy

 “We realized that, with the “old” CBP, we were unable to follow key trends that were accelerating digitalization and bringing innovation to every modern sector of industry.
 I’m talking about four aspects in particular: Big Data, which makes it possible to understand and predict the behavior of customers and competitors more quickly; technological capabilities, which open up highly advanced analysis options; the simplicity of applications, which are becoming ever easier and more intuitive to configure and manage; and the security of the IT infrastructure and architecture, which is both more robust and less costly,” explains de Renzis.

 GSK Consumer Healthcare Italy also considered Gartner’s FP&A Magic Quadrant with a view to identifying the solutions best matching their financial planning and analysis needs.
 Before long, they were increasingly leaning towards Board, requiring a platform that was both robust and flexible on which they could easily replicate the logic of the CBP while enjoying all the benefits of the latest technologies.
-In order to have advanced analytics applications alongside the FP&A solution, the software selection managers evaluated other vendors in Gartner’s BI Magic Quadrant:
+In order to achieve full control of performance alongside the FP&A solution, the software selection managers evaluated other vendors in Gartner’s BI Magic Quadrant:

 “This was when we noticed that the only vendor that had the same platform in both the FP&A quadrant and the Business Intelligence quadrant was Board!
 Following a series of local and international assessments, involving various business functions and with the support of our partner SDG Consulting, we therefore opted for Board,” explains de Renzis.